vectordotdev/vector/rfcs/2021-09-01-8547-accept-metrics-in-datadog-agent-source.md

 1. In Vector, that would receive both metric and non-metric payload, simply proxying non-metric payload directly to Datadog without further processing.
-2. Or in a third party middle layer (e.g. haproxy or similare).
+2. Or in a third party middle layer (e.g. haproxy or similar).
 It could leverage the [documented haproxy](https://docs.datadoghq.com/agent/proxy/?tab=agentv6v7#haproxy) setup for Agent to divert selected routes to Vector, but it would have the advantage of resolving any migrations, not-yet-supported-metric-route in Vector and alleviate the need of modifying the Agent.